"Earnin' It" an NFL podcast focusing on women in the league - NewsBreak

 Beans are one of my favorite foods.
-I get a pound of black beans, some lime juice, a jalapeno, and an onion, toss it in the Instapot, and then I wait a hour.
-I get a pound of pinto beans, bacon, barbecue sauce, jalapeno, onion, and toss it in the Instapot, and then I wait a hour.
-I’ll add them to ground beef, quinoa, or eggs, or eat them plain.
+I get a pound of black beans, lime juice, jalepeno, and onion, toss it in the Instapot, then wait a hour.
+I get a pound of pinto beans, bacon, barbecue sauce, jalapeno, onion, and toss it in the Instapot, then wait a hour.
+I’ll add them to ground beef, or quinoa, or eggs, or eat them plain.
 High in fiber and protein, low calorie, it’s the perfect food.
-So when the first cold front finally comes in, and there are logs in the fire, and the air conditioning finally turns off, I make a pound of kidney beans, get out the big silver pot, and make chili.
-I love beans.
-I love chili.
-I put beans in my chili; the beans are my favorite part.
-Simple.
-Deal with it.
+So when the first cold front finally comes in, and there are logs in the fire, and the air conditioning finally off.
+I make a pound of kidney beans, get out the big silver pot, and make chili.

 Comments / 0